gvwilson/sensibleadventures/nardica/nardica.md

-Like most of the vessels that called Halley home, the *Guinevere* was more than a hundred years old, built before things fell apart out of materials that could no longer be made, only repaired.
+Like most of the vessels that called Halley home, the *Guinevere* was more than a hundred years old, built before things fell apart out of materials that could only now be repaired, not made.
-Keeping her afloat was a matter of sifting through online databases to find tips that weren't self-replicating spamotage left over from the war, firing off messages to other mechanics trying to keep their own ships running, running simulations to see if this patched with that patched with whatever would hold together in sub-zero temperatures, and the combination of clever hands and stubbornness she had used on the cable.
+Keeping her afloat was a matter of scouring online databases to find tips that weren't self-replicating spamotage left over from the war, firing off messages to other mechanics trying to keep their own ships running, running simulations to see if this patched with that patched with whatever would hold together in sub-zero temperatures, and the combination of clever hands, brute force, and improvisation she had used on the cable.

 Iffy loved it.

 Wales worked beside her the whole time,